theSteveMitchell/postgres_upsert/README.md

 pg_upsert  supports 'upsert' or 'merge' operations.
 In other words, the data source can contain both new and existing objects, and pg_upsert will handle either case.
 Since the Postgres native COPY command does not handle updating existing records, pg_upsert accomplishes update and insert using an intermediary temp table:

 This merge/upsert happend in 5 steps (assume your data table is called "users")
-* create a temp table named users_temp_### where "###" is a random number.
+* create a temp table named users_temp_123 where "123" is a randomly generated number.
 In postgres temp tables are only visible to the current database session, so naming conflicts should not be a problem.
+We add this random suffix just for fun.
 * COPY the data to user_temp
-* issue a query to insert all new records from users_temp_### into users (newness is determined by the presence of the primary key in the users table)
+* issue a query to insert all new records from users_temp_123 into users ("new" records are those records whos primary key does not already exist in the users)
-* issue a query to update all records in users with the data in users_temp_### (matching on primary key)
+* issue a query to update all existing records in users with the data in users_temp_123 ("existing" records are those whose primary key already exists in the users table)
 * drop the temp table.

+### timestamp columns

+currently pg_upsert detects and manages the default rails timestamp columns created_at and updated_at.
+If these fields exist in your destination table, pg_upsert will keep these current as expected

+* newly inserted records get a current timestamp for created_at
+* records existing in the source file/IO will get an update to their updated_at timestamp (even if all fields maintain the same value)
+* records that are in the destination table but not the source will not have their timestamps changed.

 ### overriding the key_column